jupl/btc-angular/README.md

 ## Notes
 If you want to just run Brunch without using Jake tasks, just use either `web:dev` or `web:prod` for the environment. ex: `brunch watch --server --environment web:prod`

+One-line commands are provided for convenience as well for those that want to start running things as quickly as possible by installing depedencies automatically.
+Use `npm start` to download non-development packages and run the `server:prod` task.
+Use `npm test` to download all packages and run the `test:all` task.

 ## Task List
 While Brunch/Scaffolt/etc. can be used, Jake commands are provided for a simple and consistent interface.
 These tasks can be executed using `jake`. (`jake [task]`) These are the following available tasks provided out of the box: